-Renee Bowen, Dean’s Professor of International Business and Global Affairs at Georgetown University, will deliver the opening keynote on U.S. politics and prospects for the World Trade Organization at a Oct.
-29 symposium hosted by the University of Nebraska–Lincoln’s Clayton Yeutter Institute of International Trade and Finance.
+Edward Alden, Ross Distinguished Visiting Professor at Western Washington University and senior fellow with the Council on Foreign Relations, will deliver the opening keynote, “The Future of Trade in an Era of Disruption,” at an Oct.
+29 symposium hosted by the University of Nebraska–Lincoln's Clayton Yeutter Institute of International Trade and Finance.

 The CME Group Foundation Symposium of the Yeutter Institute will be held at Nebraska Innovation Campus and feature the theme “Opportunities for Leadership in the Global Trading System.”
 The event, 8:30 a.m. to 1:30 p.m., is free and open to the public and includes lunch.